Mercure.rocksSponsored by Les-Tilleuls.coop

 --with github.com/dunglas/mercure/caddy

-The Mercure.rocks is shipped by several popular services and frameworks, including Symfony and API Platform.
-Refer to their documentations to get started.
+Mercure.rocks is shipped by several popular services and frameworks, including Symfony and API Platform.
+Refer to their documentation to get started.